cryptopunksnotdead/punks.journal/csv-quotes.md

 > I disagree that it's broken.
 It's implementing the [strict] RFC [CSV format]
 > and gives you the tools that allow you to be less strict.

+Oh, I see.
 It's not a "standard", that is, it's not written in the one page CSV Request for Comments (RFC) memo.
 Ha.
 Ha.
 Ha.
 That's a good excuse.
 Thank you.

 Let's add a space before the quote.
 Can you see the space?